lbwa/v-access/README.md

 ## Schema

-Single user access which is provided by back-end service should following structure:
+Single user access which is provided by back-end service should has following structure:

 ```ts
 interface Access {